 As permitted by the bond resolution, any funds not required for loans to government units or deposit to reserve funds, may be held by the Bond Bank as unrestricted investments.
-These amounts are classified as investments held by trustee within the accompanying balance sheets.
+These amounts are classified as investments within the General Operating Fund Group.